 For many people, charitable giving – either by giving money or time – is an important personal value.
 For those of you who already have charitable intent, then a bit of planning will ensure that your gift is optimized from a tax standpoint, which is a true win-win for both you and the charity you choose to support.

-This need for careful planning was made ever more important by the recent Tax Cuts and Jobs Act (TCJA).
-The TCJA increased the standard deduction to $24,400 for a couple with Married Filing Jointly status.
+This need for careful planning regarding tax implications of charitable giving was made ever more important by the recent Tax Cuts and Jobs Act (TCJA).
+The TCJA increased the standard deduction to $25,100 for the 2021 tax year and $25,900 for the 2022 tax year for a couple with Married Filing Jointly status.
 So, unless you plan to itemize deductions above the standard deduction, a charitable donation will not result in a tax deduction.
 Fortunately, there are gifting techniques available that allow you to give to charity and still benefit from a lower tax bill.
-The use of a Qualified Charitable Distribution (QCD) from an IRA or the funding of a Donor-Advised Fund (DAF) with highly appreciated securities can both be good options.
+The use of a qualified charitable distribution (QCD) from an IRA or the funding of a donor advised fund (DAF) with highly appreciated securities can both be good options.

 A QCD, on the other hand, is “above the line,” removing the contribution from your RMD and reducing taxable income.
 Consequently, you receive the full benefit of the charitable contribution regardless of itemized deductions.
 The QCD returns the win-win to your charitable donation!